SNgere/fastapi-memo-backend/README.md

 A small, focused backend that stores and serves memos with minimal fuss.
 Built for speed, clarity, and easy deployment.

-## Why this repo
-- Minimal surface area: clear models, one router, simple DB wiring.
-- Ready for containerized deployment via Docker / docker-compose.
-- Ideal as a starter for note-taking apps, journaling services, or lightweight sync backends.

 ## Highlights
 - Clean API routing in [router/memo.py](router/memo.py)
 - Data model definitions in [models.py](models.py)